2021 Pilipinas VisMin Super Cup 2nd Conference

-The Pilipinas VisMin Super Cup 2nd Conference, also known as the Chooks-to-Go Pilipinas VisMin Super Cup due to sponsorship reasons, is the second season of the Pilipinas VisMin Super Cup, a professional basketball league in the Philippines.
+The Pilipinas VisMin Super Cup 2nd Conference, was the second season of the Pilipinas VisMin Super Cup.

-The conference will only consist a single tournament, after all Visayas-based teams filed a leave of absence for this season but had pledged to return in the third conference in 2022.
-The tournament billed as the Mindanao Challenge, will feature seven Mindanao-based teams.
+The tournament featured seven teams that are all based in Mindanao, lacking the presence of any Visayas-based teams.
+Hence, the tournament is also referred to as the Mindanao Challenge.

-The Zamboanga Sibugay Warriors are the champion of the Mindanao Challenge.
+The Zamboanga Sibugay Warriors were the champions of the conference, after defeating the Kapatagan Buffalo Braves in the Finals.

 Teams

-Player quotas
+Roster regulations

 Each team should have no more than six players from Luzon in their roster.
 In each quarter,teams could field a maximum of two players from Luzon, two from VisMin and one homegrown player per quarter.